JonathanReeve/jonreeve.com/content/posts/2017-06-07-henry-james-sentence.md

 ![Figure 1: Visualization of the dependency-parsed tree of James’s longest sentence](/images/james-sentence/the-house-had-a-name.png)
-<p class="caption">Figure 1: Visualization of the dependency-parsed tree of James’s longest sentence</p>

 Figure 1 shows a visualization of a sentence tree created from parsing James’s longest sentence above with SpaCy and Sent2Tree.
 The SpaCy parser has inferred that “passed” is the fulcral verb in the sentence, a central verb, in a literal, if not figurative sense.
 The parser correctly identifies most of the clausal structures: the interlude about Edward the Sixth is identified as its own branch, and so are those about Elizabeth and Cromwell.
 The house’s Restoration and eighteenth-century histories are also their own branches, but top-level instead of dependent on “had.”
 The early history of the “American banker,” not yet revealed to be Mr. Touchett, is on a further branch, and his present history, with its digression into the house’s details and shadows, is the final branch.
 This segmentation might not be perfectly intuitive—an intuitive division might split the independent clauses on either side of the semicolon—but it nonetheless reveals many of the movements of the sentence: the periods of its histories, and the digression into more lingering, aesthetic language that constitutes the sentence’s finale.
 This figure captures both the relative balance of the sentence—its tidy list-like history—as well as its ultimate imbalance—its descent into the realm of the slow, minute, and sensory world of shadows and warm bricks.